All posts

 So, you’ve finally grown your email list big enough.
 Now, it’s time to learn how to verify email addresses to keep that list clean, improve deliverability, and decrease your bounce rate.

 Email verification is one of the most important steps in email marketing, right after building your list of leads.
-This is why we have devoted this whole article to email verification and why you shouldn’t neglect it.
+Learn more about email verification and how to do it quickly and effectively in our guide below.

 If only you knew how much time and effort it took me to find out the exact difference between these two.